 The Drive Space Event Monitor checks the attributes of disk drives on your remote machines.
 It is one of the most popular event monitors FrameFlow offers, as it can check multiple drives on multiple machines using the same group of settings.
-It can alert if the amount of free space available drops below values or percentages that you specify.
+It can alert if the amount of free space available drops below the values or percentages that you specify.
 It also watches for changes in the amount of disk space used.
 In this tutorial, we will show you how to set up a Drive Space Event Monitor tailored to fit your drive space monitoring needs.

 To begin, choose your protocol.
 This event monitor is compatible with Windows Performance Counters, WMI, SNMP, and file system protocols.
 The file system option (SMB) is generic and compatible with some Linux shares, Windows, and macOS.
 When monitoring Windows systems, we recommend you stick to the default option, Windows Performance Counters, as it is the most reliable option.
 WMI is a good backup option if you are experiencing difficulties with Windows Performance Counters.

 Next, select which drives you want the monitor to check.
 You can select all drives, or handpick a few to monitor.
 For drives called something other than C, D, E, F, or G, enter the names in the blank text field with different names separated by commas.
 You can choose to be alerted if any selected drive is not found, or if the device you're monitoring cannot be contacted.

 You have two options to monitor drive space: by the percentage used or by the amount of free space available.
 It is helpful to use the two options together so you know both the amount of space remaining in your drive as well as the percentage used already.